curvegrid/go-ethereum-wiki/Geth.md

 If something went wrong first read our [Troubleshooting](https://github.com/ethereum/go-ethereum/wiki/Troubleshooting) checklist as well as the [FAQ](https://github.com/ethereum/go-ethereum/wiki/Troubleshooting).
 If you still didn't find your answer please open an issue on GitHub or contact our help desk.

-## Reporting security vulnerabilities
+## Reporting

-Security issues are best sent to security@ethereum.org or shared with devs on one of the many forums.
+Security issues are best sent to security@ethereum.org or shared in PM with devs on one of the channels.

+Non-sensitive bug reports are welcome on github.
+Please always state the version (on master) or commit of your build (if on develop), give as much detail as possible about the situation and the anomaly that occurred.
+Provide logs or stacktrace if you can.

 ## Community and support

+- IRC Freenode: #ethereum
 - [Gitter](https://gitter.im/ethereum/go-ethereum)
 - [Forum](https://forum.ethereum.org/categories/go-implementation)
+- Helpdesk